kper220/molecular-dynamics/README.md

 ## Tracker
 Records progress made.

+### Deadline (Jun 12)
+Assignments to be completed by June 12.

+- Exercise: Derive the equations of motion from the simple N-body system using the Lennard-Jones potential.
+- Flow map: Matthews 1.5.1, and intuitive description.
+- Legendre transform: intuitive description.
+What are the limitations of Legendre transform?
+- Functional derivatives: exercises, and intuitive description.

 | Week | Summary |
 | -- | -- |
 | 6/10 - 6/16 | |